Community development in action: Revitalizing the old into new

 “U.S. Bank is a responsible member of the affordable housing sector and they care about the communities they serve, and the housing they help to create,” says Sween.

 USBCDC and Dominium have completed almost 30 projects together.

 “USBCDC understands our business and has the knowledge and expertise to manage even the most complicated projects,” says Mark Moorhouse, partner and senior vice president of development at Dominium.
 “They are not just a source of capital, but a trusted partner.”

-Click here to learn more about the mission of USBCDC and read other stories about community development financing.
+Find out more about the mission of USBCDC and read other stories about community development financing.